syncfusion-content/wpf-docs/wpf/SfDataGrid/Master-Details-View.md

 {% endtabs %}

-The declaration of `await` with `GetItemSource` method hold the further process of adding the `DetailsViewItemsSource` until the items are assigned to the `itemssource`.
+The declaration of `await` with `GetItemSource` method hold the further process of adding the `DetailsViewItemsSource` until the items are assigned to the `ItemsSource`.
 Here the timer is invoked with 2 seconds delay in asynchronous `Schedule` method call in `GetItemSource` method while adding the DetailsViewDataGrid items.

 The `DetailsViewExpanding` method runs synchronously until it reaches its first await expression.
 After await is reached, it is suspended until the awaited task is complete.